Pur3-MAlice/Pur3-MAlice/README.md

 - :telescope: I am currently enrolled in the _Diploma in Full Stack Software Development_ course at [:o: Code Institute](https://codeinstitute.net), where I am expanding my skillset and knowledge of software development and how code can change the world.

 - :boom: I am highly motivated to constantly develop my skills.
-There's nothing that fires me up more than an intresting project and a challenge!
-Please feel free to puruse any of my projects - I welcome any comments, feedback or advice!
+There's nothing that fires me up more than an interesting project and a challenge!
+Please feel free to peruse any of my projects - I welcome any comments, feedback, or advice!

-- :seedling: I have over 2 years experience with HTML and CSS.
-And having mastered JavaScript and jQuery through my many projects I am now ready to take my next steps as a Junior Front End Developer.
+- :seedling: I have over 2 years of experience with HTML and CSS.
+And having mastered JavaScript and jQuery through my many projects I am now ready to take my next steps as a Junior Front-End Developer or Web Developer.

-- :zap: In my free time, I read tech articles, play alot of Stardew Valley and brush up on my coding skills.
+- :zap: In my free time, I read tech articles, play a lot of Stardew Valley, and brush up on my coding skills.

 - :sparkles: On my GitHub profile, you will find a variety of projects that showcase my abilities and who I am.
-I am particularly intrested in cool CSS tricks, intresting UX/UI, APIs, and how to use Javascript to create really cool, accessible interactive websites that excite end-users.
+I am particularly interested in cool CSS tricks, interesting UX/UI, APIs, and how to use Javascript to create really cool, accessible interactive websites that excite end-users.

 - :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Alice-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/alice-ford-042729174/)